Ditches lined with empty booze bottles have Sask. cyclist concerned for safety | CBC News

 In 2019, the province recorded 21 fatalities and 332 injuries due to impaired driving — down from 2018's 42 deaths and 360 injuries.

-Preliminary datas from SGI for 2021 shows things are going in the wrong direction.
+Preliminary data from SGI for 2021 shows things are going in the wrong direction.
 The latest data shows impaired driving crashes increased to 658, resulting in 370 injuries and 33 deaths.

-Tyler McMurchy is a spokesperson for SGI.
-He said the number of impaired driving charges aren't higher or lower in rural or urban areas, but there is one deadly difference.
+SGI spokesperson Tyler McMurchy said the number of impaired driving charges isn't higher or lower in rural or urban areas, but there is one deadly difference.

 "We tend to see more collisions that result in people deaths on provincial highways and rural roads disproportionately compared to city streets, because of the high speeds involved," McMurchy said.